 With Trint’s system, you could have a perfect transcript after ten minutes of revising an hour-long recording; with manual transcription, you'd be facing another seven hours of pausing and rewinding.

 The reason electronic transcripts are so cost-effective compared to professional manual transcription services is down to the clever AI that picks up the slack without human interference.
 If you choose to outsource your transcription, you're faced with extra charges for a faster turnover time.
 Using WayWithWords.net's quote calculator, a 60 minute piece of dialogue with a basic 10+ day turnaround returns a price of £64.80 ($85.46) - this accounts for the per-hour cost of staff tasked with transcribing the piece, administrative charges and other fees having to travel through so many third parties on its way to a conversion (not to mention the fact that your data is seen by many people throughout the process).
-Trint offers a flat Pay-As-You-Go rate of £13.20/$16 per hour for a first-draft transcript that's ready for proofreading within minutes.
+Trint offers a variety of ultra-low-cost payment plans for a first-draft transcript that's ready for proofreading within minutes.

 If you have your eyes on maximizing your exposure to wider audiences or want to optimize your video content for SEO, then AI transcription services offer an affordable and swift solution that could work wonders for your business.